Updated: Jul 3

 It will change the background color of a page to the selected color upon pressing a button

-Activate extension only on certain sites
+Disable extension for certain sites

 Add chrome to types array in tsconfig.app.json